-It is located close to the border with Laos and is a UNESCO World Heritage site.
-Due to it’s impressive 300 plus cave systems, Phong Nha has now became well known as one of the most beautiful and interesting areas of Vietnam.
-Tourism in the area is booming, and the choice of transport, eateries, accommodation and tours improves all the time.
+Paradise Cave is located close to the border with Laos and is a UNESCO World Heritage site.
+Due to it’s impressive 300 plus cave systems, Phong Nha has now become well known as one of the most beautiful and interesting areas of Vietnam.
+Tourism in the area is booming, and the choice of transport, eateries, accommodation, and tours offering improving at the same time.
 Coming to Phong Nha really does provide a chance to get out in the real Vietnam on a bicycle or walking and soak it up.

-The rice terraces seemed like an endless green carpet leading to an eternity of natural beauty.
-Renting motorbikes and exploring the area could become your Vietnam trip most beautiful, enjoyable, and bring your unforgettable memories back home.
+Here the rice terraces seemed like an endless green carpet leading to everlasting natural beauty.
+Renting motorbikes and exploring the area could lead you to places unknown and bring the most unforgettable memories back home.

 Hue – Phong Nha-Ke Bang National Park – Son Trach – Dong Hoi – HCMC (Ho Chi Minh City)

-There are couple of flights from HCMC and Hanoi to Dong Hoi Airport the closest airport to Phong Nha – Ke Bang National Park.
+There are a couple of flights from HCMC and Hanoi to Dong Hoi Airport the closest airport to Phong Nha – Ke Bang National Park.
 So flying is also a good option.
 I think taxi service to Son Trach town is the best option from the airport.
-Son Trach town is about 44 km about 45 – 50 minutes drive from the airport.
-On my return I took a VietJet flight out of Dong Hoi to HCMC.
+Son Trach town is about 44 km about 45 – 50 minutes’ drive from the airport.
+On my return, I took a VietJet flight out of Dong Hoi to HCMC.

 If you are already in Son Trach then that’s even better, there are many companies now offer motorbike/scooter rental in Phong Nha.
-All you have to do is choose a rental company consideration the cost, maintenance of the motorbike, quality of the helmet supplied and breakdown/rescue services in case you have a problem.
+All you have to do is choose a rental company considering the cost, maintenance of the motorbike, the quality of the helmet supplied, and breakdown/rescue services in case you have a problem.
 It is recommended that you spend a couple of dollars more to get a good motorbike from a reputable rental rather than getting the cheapest motorbike.

 Phong Nha cave and the Thien Son cave can be visited during the same trip as they are close to each other.
 These caves are extremely beautiful and very large.
 Renting a boat is a requirement as there is no other way to get to the caves.
 It will cost you 350,000 Don’t (US$ 17.00) to rent a boat, but it can be shared with other tourists.
 The boat ride itself is scenic and exciting.